InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Experiments

 \subsection{Experiment Setup}

 \paragraph{Methods.} We compare our approach against a set of representative baselines and prior KV recomputation methods.
-Across all experiments, we evaluate the following inference strategies: (i) \textit{Baseline}, which performs full-context prefilling without chunking; (ii) \textit{No Recompute}, which applies chunk-wise prefilling without any KV recomputation; (iii) \textit{Our}, the proposed semantic- and position-aware selective KV recomputation method; (iv) \textit{Our + Reorder}, which further incorporates the segment reordering strategy; (v) \textit{CacheBlend}; and (vi) \textit{EPIC (15\%)}, which recomputes a fixed proportion of tokens.
+Across all experiments, all recomputation-based methods use a fixed recomputation ratio of 15\% unless otherwise specified.
+We evaluate the following inference strategies: (i) \textit{Baseline}, which performs full-context prefilling without chunking and serves as the full-computation accuracy reference; (ii) \textit{No Recompute}, which applies chunk-wise prefilling without any KV recomputation; (iii) \textit{Our}, the proposed semantic- and position-aware selective KV recomputation method; (iv) \textit{Our + Reorder}, which further incorporates the segment reordering strategy; (v) \textit{CacheBlend}; and (vi) \textit{EPIC}, which recomputes a fixed proportion of tokens.

 \paragraph{LLM Benchmarks.} We conduct long-context question answering experiments on three large language models: Qwen3-14B~\cite{yang2025qwen3}, Llama-3.1-8B-Instruct~\cite{grattafiori2024llama}, and GLM-4-9B~\cite{glm2024chatglm}.
 Experiments are performed on four datasets from LongBench: 2WikiMQA~\cite{xanh2020_2wikimultihop}, MuSiQue~\cite{trivedi2022musique}, HotpotQA~\cite{yang2018hotpotqa}, and NarrativeQA~\cite{kovcisky2018narrativeqa}.
 All datasets are evaluated using their official evaluation protocols, and we report the standard metrics specified by each benchmark.
-We also include the Needle-in-the-Haystack analysis in Appendix~\ref{Appendix: Needle}.
+We also include the Needle-in-the-Haystack analysis in Appendix~\ref{Appendix: Needle} to evaluate the recall capacity in long context.

 \paragraph{VLM Benchmarks.} To evaluate the generality of our method in multimodal settings, we further conduct experiments on the vision--language model Qwen3-VL-8B~\cite{Qwen3-VL}.
-We evaluate on three representative vision--language benchmarks: OCRBench~\cite{Liu_2024}, ChartQA~\cite{masry2022chartqa}, RealWorldQA~\cite{xai2024realworldqa}, HRBench4K~\cite{wang2025divide}, and InfoVQA~\cite{mathew2022infographicvqa}.
+We evaluate on five representative vision--language benchmarks: OCRBench~\cite{Liu_2024}, ChartQA~\cite{masry2022chartqa}, RealWorldQA~\cite{xai2024realworldqa}, HRBench4K~\cite{wang2025divide}, and InfoVQA~\cite{mathew2022infographicvqa}.
 All results are obtained following the official evaluation protocols of the respective datasets.

-\paragraph{Efficiency Measurement.} All efficiency measurements are conducted on a single NVIDIA A100 GPU.
+\paragraph{Efficiency Measurement.} Single-GPU efficiency measurements are conducted on an NVIDIA A100 GPU unless otherwise specified.
 For each method, we measure end-to-end inference latency and report the median runtime over 10 independent runs.
+The sequence-parallel experiments in Section~\ref{sec:efficiency_analysis} use the multi-GPU setup specified there.